veeso-dev/blog.veeso.dev/blog/post-16/index-en.md

 ---
-date: '2024-09-04 12:00:00'
+date: "2024-09-04 12:00:00"
-slug: 'hey-rustaceans-rust-freelancers-do-exist'
+slug: "hey-rustaceans-rust-freelancers-do-exist"
-title: 'Hey Rustaceans: Rust freelancers do exist!'
+title: "Hey Rustaceans: Rust freelancers do exist!"
-description: 'Are you tired of PHP and you want to be a 100% Rust developer?
-You should consider becoming a freelancer'
+description: "Are you tired of PHP and you want to be a 100% Rust developer?
+You should consider becoming a freelancer"
-author: 'veeso'
+author: "veeso"
 featured_image: featured.jpeg
-category: 'software-engineering'
+category: "software-engineering"
-reading_time: '5'
+reading_time: "5"
 ---

 In 2023 I've decided to resign from my job at Prima to start working as a freelancer, with a particular focus on Rust, along with a minor web development.
 Currently I can affirm that for 90/95% of the time I work on Rust projects as a freelancer and I've noticed that only a minimum part of people, almost no one, works as a freelancer in Rust development, which is really a pity in my opinion, and now I'll explain you the reasons.